Knowledge base

 Refer to this other guide if you are looking for information about other compatible messaging ports and protocols.

-- Check out the solutions provided in this other guide regarding email in general.
+- Refer to the solutions provided in this other guide regarding email in general.

 - This other guide is more specifically about Outlook.

-… and if your Outlook no longer works since a password change, refer to this other guide.
+… and if your Outlook no longer works since a change in your email password, refer to this other guide.

-⚠️ All the services offered by Infomaniak are compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
-Therefore, if you encounter a problem with third-party software, contact its publisher directly or a Partner and consult the support policy as well as article 11.9 of the Infomaniak TOS.
+⚠️ The various services offered by Infomaniak are all compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
+Therefore, if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as section 11.9 of the Infomaniak Terms and Conditions.

 This guide is about IP addresses, those…